A Siem Reap Local's Guide: 11 Questions Answered by a Tuk-Tuk Driver of 12 Years

 Is the 3-day pass worth it over the 1-day?

 Absolutely.
-The 3-day pass costs $62 — you can use it on any 3 days within a 10-day window.
+The 3-day pass costs $62 and works on any 3 days within a 10-day window.
 The 1-day pass is $37.
-For just $25 more, you get two extra days and can avoid temple fatigue.
-Nobody should try to see Angkor in one day.
-You'll be exhausted, overwhelmed, and miss half of everything.
+For just $25 more, you get two extra days and you sidestep temple fatigue.
+Nobody should try to see Angkor in a single day — you'll end up exhausted, overwhelmed, and you'll miss half of everything worth seeing.

 How much should a tuk-tuk cost for the day?

-$15-20 USD for the Small Circuit (Angkor Wat, Angkor Thom, Ta Prohm). $25-30 for the Grand Circuit (adds outer temples).
-For Banteay Srei and remote temples, $30-35.
-If someone quotes you more than $35 for the Small Circuit, walk to the next driver.
+$15-20 USD for the Small Circuit (Angkor Wat, Angkor Thom, Ta Prohm). $25-30 for the Grand Circuit, which adds the outer temples.
+For Banteay Srei and the remote temples, $30-35.
+If a driver quotes you more than $35 for the Small Circuit, walk to the next one.

-A private car with AC costs $35-50/day.
-Worth it in April-May when temperatures exceed 35°C.
+A private car with AC runs $35-50/day — worth it in April and May, when temperatures climb past 35°C.

-Book through your guesthouse — they work with trusted drivers and the price is fair.
+Book through your guesthouse: they work with trusted drivers and the price stays fair.

 What's the best way to handle the heat?

-Carry minimum 2 liters of water.
+Carry a minimum of 2 liters of water.
 Wear a hat.
-Sunscreen.
-And wear sturdy shoes — the temple stairs are steep and the stone gets hot.
+Pack sunscreen.
+And wear sturdy shoes — the temple stairs are steep and the stone turns hot underfoot.
+Flip-flops are the one shortcut you'll wish you hadn't taken by noon.

 What about the dress code?

-Enforced at Angkor Wat's upper level.
-Shoulders and knees must be covered.
-They'll turn you away — I've seen it happen to tourists who had to go buy a sarong from a vendor (3,000-5,000 KHR / ~$0.75-1.25).
-Bring a lightweight scarf or shawl.
+Enforced at Angkor Wat's upper level: shoulders and knees must be covered, no exceptions.
+Turn up underdressed and you'll be turned away — and find yourself buying a sarong from a vendor (3,000-5,000 KHR / ~$0.75-1.25).
+Bring a lightweight scarf or shawl instead.
 It doubles as sun protection.

 Where should tourists eat in Siem Reap?

-Psar Chaa (Old Market) area — local Khmer restaurants.
-Fish amok (traditional coconut curry) for $3-4.
+Psar Chaa (Old Market) area — the local Khmer restaurants here serve fish amok (traditional coconut curry) for $3-4.

 Khmer Kitchen on The Lane — excellent loc lac (stir-fried beef with lime pepper sauce, $4).

 Street BBQ stalls on Sivatha Road after 6PM — grilled meats, sticky rice, and papaya salad.
-Full meal under $3.
+A full meal runs under $3.

 Is the $0.50 beer on Pub Street actually $0.50?

 Yes.
-Draft Angkor or Cambodia beer for $0.50.
-It's a real thing and it's not watered down.
-The bars make their money on cocktails and food.
-The beer is a loss-leader to get you through the door.
+Draft Angkor or Cambodia beer for $0.50 — a real thing, and it's not watered down.
+The bars make their money on cocktails and food; the beer is a loss-leader to get you through the door.
 Enjoy it.

 Tell me about the currency situation.

 Everything in Siem Reap is priced in USD.
-ATMs give USD.
-But change under $1 comes in Cambodian Riel (4,000 KHR = $1).
-Don't reject the riel — you'll use it for street food and tuk-tuk tips.
+ATMs dispense USD.
+But any change under $1 comes back in Cambodian Riel (4,000 KHR = $1) — don't refuse it, because you'll want it for street food and tuk-tuk tips.

-Important: don't bring torn, worn, or marked US bills.
-Cambodians are very particular about bill condition.
-Banks and shops will reject damaged notes.
+One thing to know: don't bring torn, worn, or marked US bills.
+Cambodians are particular about bill condition, and banks and shops will reject damaged notes.
 Bring crisp bills from home.

 Should tourists visit Tonle Sap Lake?

-Yes, but go to Kampong Phluk, not Chong Kneas.
-Chong Kneas is 15 km from Siem Reap and very touristy — operators there can be pushy and the "floating school donation" is a well-known scam.
+Yes — but go to Kampong Phluk, not Chong Kneas.
+Chong Kneas sits 15 km from Siem Reap and runs very touristy; operators there can be pushy, and the "floating school donation" is a well-known scam.

-Kampong Phluk is further (35 km) but more authentic.
+Kampong Phluk is farther out (35 km) and far more authentic.
 The stilt houses are genuine, the community is real, and the boat tour through the flooded mangrove forest ($25-35 USD) is extraordinary.
-Best September-January when water is highest.
+Best from September to January, when the water runs highest.

 What's the one thing tourists should know but never ask about?

 Landmines.
 Cambodia still has uncleared landmines from the Khmer Rouge era.
-In the main Angkor complex, everything is completely safe — it was cleared decades ago.
-But at remote temples like Koh Ker, Preah Vihear, and some parts of Beng Mealea, stay strictly on marked paths.
-Never walk into jungle undergrowth.
+Inside the main Angkor complex, everything is completely safe — it was cleared decades ago.
+But at remote temples like Koh Ker, Preah Vihear, and parts of Beng Mealea, stay strictly on the marked paths and never step into the jungle undergrowth.

-Also — and this is important — visit the Landmine Museum near Banteay Srei.
-It's run by a former child soldier who now clears mines.
+Worth your time, too: the Landmine Museum near Banteay Srei, run by a former child soldier who now clears mines.
 Entry is $5.
-It's a small museum but it's one of the most important things you'll see in Cambodia.
-This country's history is heavier than most tourists realize.
+It's small, but it's one of the most meaningful stops in Cambodia — a reminder that this country's history runs deeper than most visitors realize.
 For more Southeast Asian experiences, Bangkok and Ho Chi Minh City are nearby.

-Sokha's final advice: "Take your time.
+Sokha's closing advice says it best: "Take your time.
 The temples waited 800 years for you.
 You can give them three days."
 For our personal journal, read four days among ancient stones.
 Timing your trip?
-Our cool season guide explains why November-February is best."
+Our cool season guide explains why November-February is best.